Light Pipe Design Guide

 • Ideal visibility for application

-Devices with less than ideal light pipe design yield bad/ugly results:
+Devices with less-than-ideal light pipe designs yield bad/ugly results:

 • Hot spots